MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-formflow-json-schema.md

 ---
-title: Define a form using JSON schema and FormFlow | Microsoft Docs
+title: Define a form using JSON schema and FormFlow - Bot Service
 description: Learn how to define a form using JSON schema and FormFlow with the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani